Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 Every person has personal preferences.

-In sum, I accept that this book is not going to be right for a large number of people.
+Personal opinions vary greatly in many areas.
 As we look at elections in this country at the national, state, and local levels over the past eight years, voters chose from vastly different candidates.
 Some chose candidate X, some candidate Y, often an abhorrent candidate to the other side.
-If voters have such vastly different and irreconcilable preferences, so will readers.
-This book is not for everyone, sort of like this country song.

 Fortunately, there will be some readers this book is right for, and that's who it is for.
+If that's you, letting me know in some way really helps.

 Aligning the book to each group by part and chapter